Lexseal/Triped/readme.md

 3. Cannot tilt too much.

 Keeping these in mind, when the robot is at least the +-0.1m apart from the x-axis, the reward will be the negative y value.
 When the robot is within, it will be the x value times the normal vector of the base_link dotted with the z-axis.
 This means the further the robot walks the more reward it gets but it must also stay upright.

+## Notes

+Robot did walk but badly.
+It was creeping on the floor.
+Now, after long training, it figured out a strategy to launch itself in the air.
+This means I need to lower the maximum joint speed and torque in the simulation.